-12 https://www.pca.state.mn.us/water/minnesotas-impaired-waters-list communities may also occur with shoreline alterations.
-Riprap and retaining walls are expensive and negatively affect lakes by creating a barrier between upland areas and the shoreline environment14.
-Poor treatment of the shoreline often corresponds to poor treatment of the aquatic zone.
+Aquatic plant losses eliminate fish and wildlife habitat.
+Unhealthy shorelines lead to nutrient pollution, increased water turbidity and reduced deepwater oxygen supplies; these conditions impact both shallow water sight-feeding fish like panfish and bass and deepwater fish like cisco and lake trout which require abundant oxygen in the cold, deep waters.
+Changes in aquatic plant communities may also occur with shoreline alterations.
+Riprap and retaining walls are expensive and negatively affect lakes by creating a barrier between upland areas and the shoreline environment.
+Poor treatment of the shoreland often corresponds with poor treatment of the aquatic zone.
 Developed shorelines often have less floating-leaf and emergent vegetative cover than undeveloped shorelines.
 Elimination of this vegetation also eliminates food and cover for a variety of insects, birds, and amphibians.